by Alexandre Nestor

 The execution environment builder operates in two steps which can be executed separately:

-2. The command then runs the podman build command, which constructs the resulting automation execution environment container image.
+command, which constructs the resulting automation execution environment container image.

-To execute only the first step use the command ansible-builder create command:
+To execute only the first step use the command ansible-builder create

 [ubuntu:~ ]$ cd my-builder-env